-Enrollment in this course is limited to 16 students; third-year students will receive enrollment priority on the first pass.
+Enrollment in the course is limited to ten (10) students.
+Third-year students receive enrollment priority on the first pass.
 The course is graded on a Pass/No Pass basis.
-In addition to teaching 10 weekly, one-hour periods at their respective schools, students will submit bi-weekly journal entries and a short final paper.
+In addition to teaching ten (10) weekly, one-hour periods at their respective teaching site, students submit bi-weekly journal entries and a short final, non-research paper.
 Prior teaching experience is not required.

 |Tony Tolbert||19S||712||LEC 1||W 5:30 PM - 7:30 PM||3.0||No||No|